 - Build a network of organizers and artists using a model of creative organizing more effective in our media-saturated, spectacle-savvy world.

 The first rule of activism is to know the terrain and use it to your advantage and the current political topography is one of symbols and signs, images and expressions.
 This is the avant-garde of activism today.
 From small community organizations to international NGOs, visionary activists are looking to broaden their base of appeal and the reach of their message by employing culture alongside more traditional organizing practices.
 Our training will help these organizations use innovative and creative ways to engage politics.

 The SCA is not just about ‘better messaging,’ our goal is more effective organizing.
 Our curriculum updates the activist tool-kit through the reimagination and reconfiguration of tactics, strategy and organization in such a way that creativity and culture factors into every plan and every action.

 The SCA is the only training school that offers a broad-based education focused on the organizers themselves; teaching overarching principles, perspectives, and skills of creative activism that they can apply to their own campaigns.
 Innovation is required: we don’t just provide tactics, we teach a proven methodology for developing creative campaigns.
 In addition, the SCA is run by a practicing political artist and a recognized cultural theorist, both with extensive teaching experience.

-To date we have worked with over 500 local activists and artists and in 8 US States, 9 Countries, and 3 Continents.
+To date we have worked with over 500 activists and artists from across the United States, in 11 Countries, and 4 Continents.

 The School of Creative Activism was developed by a generous grant from The Democracy and Power Fund of the Open Society Foundations (formerly Open Society Institute).Read what SCA Participants have to say SCA trainings